julzaza/wildwitchherbs/_posts/2025-11-26-nine-herbs-charm-healing.md

 > That she nevermore would enter her house.”

 The nine twigs may have been **marked with runes** representing each of the **nine sacred herbs**, linking divine authority to plant power.
 The repeated use of **three and nine** reflects the **sacred Germanic numerology**, amplifying ritual potency.

+Protective plant power was not limited to spoken charms.
+In wider European folklore, living guardians such as rowan trees were planted at thresholds to repel harm, functioning as physical counterparts to spoken herbal defenses — a tradition explored in **[Rowan Trees by the Door](/rowan-trees-front-door-old-world-folklore/)**.

 ---